Novia-RDI-Seafaring/mcp-fmi/CONTRIBUTING.md

 - Triggers on tags matching `v*` (e.g., `v0.1.0`)
 - Installs dependencies using `uv`
 - Runs tests
-- Builds the package using `hatch`
+- Builds the package using `uv build`
 - Publishes to PyPI

 You can monitor the release process in the "Actions" tab of your GitHub repository.